swissup/swissup.github.io/m2/argento/customization/change-page-layout.md

 > **Notice**
 >
-> This tutorial assumes that you already created [custom theme](../custom-theme/)
+> This tutorial assumes that you already created a [custom theme](../custom-theme/)
-> based on one of Argento themes.
+> based on one of the Argento themes.
 >
 > If you did not &mdash; [go ahead](../custom-theme/), it will take 15 minutes.

-Let's change category page layout to 3columns and product layout to 2columns with right sidebar.
+Let's change the category page layout to 3columns and the product layout to 2columns with a right sidebar.

- 1. Create `catalog_category_view.xml` and `catalog_product_view.xml` files
+ 1. Create the `catalog_category_view.xml` and `catalog_product_view.xml` files
     in the following directory:

     ```
     app/design/frontend/Local/argento-[essence|flat]-custom/Magento_Catalog/layout
     ```

- 2. Add the following content to `catalog_category_view.xml` file and save it.
+ 2. Add the following content to the `catalog_category_view.xml` file and save it.

     ```xml
     <?xml version="1.0"?>